-Procedure.
-Participants completed 18 trials, in a randomized order, in which they were shown two images side by side and asked to select the image in which the target was experiencing more intense anger.
-For each of the six targets, participants completed the three primary preregistered comparisons described in Study 2 (Image A vs. Image B; Image A vs. Image C; Image A vs. Image D).
+Participants completed eighteen trials, in a randomized order, in which they were shown two images side-by-side and asked to select the image in which the target was experiencing more intense anger.
+For each of the six targets, participants completed the three primary pre-registered comparisons described in Study 2 (Image A versus Image B; Image A versus Image C; Image A versus Image D).
 The additional exploratory trials included in Study 2 were not included in the current study to reduce participant burden.
 Participants made all three comparisons for all six targets.